Supergroove

 Supergroove is a New Zealand funk rock music group.
 Their debut album Traction was released in 1994.
 The group disbanded in 1997 but reformed in 2007.

 History

 The band was founded on New Year's Eve 1989/1990, having previously been named the Low-Down Dirty Blues Band.

 Prior to Supergroove's second album Backspacer, singer Che Fu and trumpeter Tim Stewart were fired from the band.

 Solo careers

-Notable former members include Che Ness, aka Che Fu, now with a successful solo career, Paul Russell, who still studio drums with Che Fu.
+Notable former members include Che Ness, Che Fu, now with a successful solo career, Paul Russell, who still studio drums with Che Fu.
 Two other ex-members, Tim Stewart (trumpet) and Ben Sciascia (guitar) formed a new band in late 2005 called Svelte with Stewart on Lead vocals and Bass.
 Stewart went on to form Hopetoun Brown, a two-piece band, with fellow ex-Groover, Nick Atkinson - they released their first album in 2015 and also often appear together as the horn section for other performers including Tami Neilson, Dave Dobbyn and Don McGlashan.